michaelchips/michaelchips.github.io/content/_index.md

 - Ex Treasurer of **Royal Holloway Cyber Security Society**
 - Developer of **Volq**, an interpreted programming language
 for simulating quantum computing algorithms

+All opinions expressed here are solely my own and not those of any organisation.